Expert Witness Testimony

 Role of expert witness

-The role of an expert witness is to help the court better understand the facts by clarifying your expertise on certain elements, for example:
+His role is to help the court better understand the facts by clarifying your expertise on certain elements, for example:

 - Examination of the physical or mental condition of the accused